greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 The internet provides a global information commons, where scholarship can be publicly shared at a minimal cost.
 For example, open access publishing provides an economic model that encourages maximal dissemination and reuse of scholarly articles [@zBPP9YKu; @PuP45jrB; @HQfvK1OF].
 More broadly, open licensing solves legal barriers to content reuse, enabling any type of scholarly output to become part of the commons [@g6WVoxNy; @137tbemL9].
-The opportunity to reuse data and code for new investigations, as well as a push for increased reproducibility, has begot a movement to make all research outputs public, unless there are bonafide privacy or security concerns [@gvyja7v1; @rgo1TZr; @1A97a4UwU].
+The opportunity to reuse data and code for new investigations, as well as a push for increased reproducibility, has begot a movement to make all research outputs public, unless there are bona fide privacy or security concerns [@gvyja7v1; @rgo1TZr; @1A97a4UwU].
 New tools and services make it increasingly feasible to publicly share the unabridged methods of a study, especially for computational research, which consists solely of software and data.

 Greater openness in both research methods and publishing creates an opportunity to redefine peer review and the role journals play in communicating science [@52Q1v5nS].